Boise Airport: History

 The current airport has its origins in 1936 when Boise began buying and leasing land for the airport.
 By 1938, Boise had the longest runway in the United States at 8800 ft, built as a Works Progress Administration (WPA) project under sponsorship of the city.
 The steel hangar for Varney Airlines was moved to the present field in 1939.
 As aircraft grew the hangar was no longer big enough and was converted into a passenger terminal.
 It was part of the modern terminal facility until the completion of a new terminal in 2004.

 During World War II, the U.S. Army Air Forces leased the field for use as a training base for B-17 Flying Fortress and B-24 Liberator bomber crews.
 More than six thousand men were stationed there during the war.

 The field was named Gowen Field in 1941 on July 23, after 1st Lt Paul R. Gowen.
 Born and raised in Caldwell, he attended the University of Idaho for two years, then obtained an appointment to West Point in 1929, and graduated ninth in his class in 1933.
 While piloting a twin-engine B-10 bomber in the Army Air Corps, Gowen was killed instantly in a crash in Panama in July 1938.
 The right engine failed shortly after take-off from Albrook Field, near Panama City.
 The other two crew members, navigator and radio operator, survived and crawled from the wreckage with burns.

 After the war the part of the field used by the Army Air Forces was returned to the city.
-The Idaho Air National Guard began leasing the airfield after the war and continues to do so at the present time.
+The Idaho Air National Guard began leasing the airfield after the war and continues to do so.